higs4281/panda-loaders/README.md

 It starts with a directory of raw county voter registration files, preps them with csvkit and ships them to PANDA.

-Caveat: this is a slow web-dependent process, but has these advantages if you're not in a hurry:
+Caveat: this is a slow web-dependent process that loads about 250K rows an hour.
+But it has these advantages, if you're not in a hurry:

-     • it sidesteps memory issues that you can encounter in the Panda loading gui
+     • it sidesteps memory issues that you can encounter in PANDA's loading GUI
-     • it only uses Panda index space
+     • it only uses PANDA index space
      • it results in a dataset with external_id values, which makes them editable via the api

 Dependencies are csvkit and requests.
 It also uses Django's slugify function, but it's a convenience.